xdNuggets/ReportSystem/README.md

 - [ ] Add extra info to report info (on click probably).
 This will include first played, last played, and maybe alts? (this has become a command)
 - [x] Statistics for both staff members and players
 - [ ] Allow administrators to edit the fields in discord /info command
+- [ ] Clean up everything.
+Code is all over the place.
+Work on a proper command manager, etc.

 # Known bugs
 - /rs settings doesn't update